Health Care

 U.S. Rep. Frank Pallone, D-6th District, wrote to the Centers for Disease Control and Prevention (CDC) on Thursday to request a briefing on the efforts CDC is taking to educate the public and prevent heat illnesses among youth athletes.

 Long Branch, N.J. – Congressman Frank Pallone, Jr. (D-NJ) wrote today to the Centers for Disease Control and Prevention (CDC) to request a briefing on the efforts CDC is taking to educate the public and prevent heat illnesses among youth athletes.
+Pallone's letter comes in the wake of several of these avoidable tragedies, including one affecting a family in his home state of New Jersey.

 EDISON, N.J. – Congressman Frank Pallone, Jr. (D-NJ) announced the introduction of the Reversing the Youth Tobacco Epidemic Act of 2019 today.
 Pallone unveiled the legislation at J.P.
 Stevens High School today alongside public health advocates.
 The new legislation aims to address the sharp rise in use of tobacco and e-cigarette products among young people.

 New Brunswick, NJ – Today, at Boyt Drugs in Metuchen, Congressman Frank Pallone, Jr. (NJ-06) discussed how barriers to generic drug entry have enabled high prescription drug costs.
 In an effort to lower drug prices Pallone unveiled policy solutions that will help encourage generics and greater competition in the marketplace.
+As the Chairman of the Energy and Commerce Committee, Pallone is in the process of pushing numerous bills through his Committee to lower the cost of prescription drugs.

 Long Branch, NJ – Today at the Visiting Nurse Association of Central Jersey Community Health Center in Asbury Park, NJ Congressman Frank Pallone, Jr. (NJ-06) called for Congress to advance legislation to strengthen the Affordable Care Act (ACA) and lower insurance premiums.
+As the Chairman of the Energy and Commerce Committee, Pallone is in the process of moving numerous bills through his Committee that will reduce health care costs and increase outreach and enrollment funding for assistance in signing up for coverage.

 WASHINGTON, D.C. – Today, Congressman Frank Pallone, Jr. (NJ-06), Chairman of the House Energy and Commerce Committee, announced that the Visiting Nurse Association of Central Jersey Community Health Center will receive a grant of $1,583,709.
 The funding will be used to help the Center provide comprehensive primary and preventive health services to medically underserved populations.